truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIInterface.md

 Enter `network interface`.

-If you don't already know the interface you want to configure, enter `query` to display a list of all physical network interfaces.
+If you do not already know the interface you want to configure, enter `query` to display a list of all physical network interfaces.

 ![TrueNASCLInetworkinterfacequery](/images/SCALE/TrueNASCLInetworkinterfacequery.png "Network Interface Query")